 - Do not cut the Sancuso patch into pieces.

 - Remove the pouch from the carton.

 - Tear the pouch open using the slit provided, and remove the patch.
-Each pouch contains one Sancuso patch stuck onto a rigid plastic film, and a separate thin, clear protective liner.
+Each pouch contains one Sancuso patch stuck onto a rigid plastic film.

 - The unprinted, sticky side of the patch is covered by a two-piece rigid plastic film.
 Bend the patch in the middle and remove one half of the rigid plastic film.
 Be careful not to stick the patch to itself and avoid touching the sticky side of the patch.